-Ok y’all.
+Ok, y’all.
 Confession time (don’t you just love when I make my confessions?).
-I haven’t been composting like I should lately.
+I haven’t been composting as I should lately.
 There.
 I said it.
 I’m a homesteader who has been throwing out perfectly good, compostable goods.

 I made a trip to our local Goodwill and found a perfectly acceptable replacement and that was the first step to setting things right.
 Now I just need to reset my brain and all that good, yucky, kitchen stuff will start making its way back into the compost pile.